xianzhan-yang/setup-docs/README.md

 ├── rocketmq/
 ├── terraform/
 ├── zabbix/
-└── README.md
+└── zookeeper/
 ```

+---

 ## 🛠️ Usage

-- Browse to the folder of the tool you want to deploy.
+1. Navigate to the folder of the tool you wish to deploy.
-- Follow the instructions in its `README.md`.
+2. Open the `README.md` file for each tool and follow the instructions for installation and setup.
-- Most guides are tailored for Linux environments and focus on manual or semi-automated deployment using shell, systemd, or containerized runtimes.
+3. Most of the guides are tailored for Linux-based environments.
+4. Deployment instructions may vary, with most following a manual or semi-automated approach using shell commands, systemd, or containerized runtimes.

+---

-## 🎯 Audience
+## 🎯 Intended Audience

-This repository is for:
+This repository is designed for:

-- DevOps engineers deploying and maintaining infrastructure
+- **DevOps engineers** managing and deploying infrastructure
-- Developers building local or test environments
+- **Developers** building local, test, or staging environments
-- Students and professionals learning DevOps tooling
+- **Students and professionals** learning about DevOps tools and technologies
-- Teams documenting internal deployment procedures
+- **Teams** documenting internal deployment procedures and best practices

+---

 ## 📜 License